TAB-2026/TAB/README.md

 - A unified **graph sequence encoder** that turns graphs into text sequences and attention-bias tensors.
 - **Task-specific evaluation** for a diverse set of graph problems.

-All experimental code has been organized and stripped of debugging prints and comments to facilitate open-sourcing.

 ### Installation